jacksleight/blade-tailor/README.md

     ->reset(true); // Remove all built-in styles
 ```

-You'll need to add any files where you're defining tailoring rules to your Tailwind config's `content` array to ensure the compiler picks up the new classes:
+You'll need to add any files where you're defining alterations to your Tailwind config's `content` array to ensure the compiler picks up the new classes:

 ```js
 content: [